 We have seen that zero signs are used in visual semiotics to detect unexpected things or events.
 In any process involving visual search, detection, whether direct or inferred, must obviously precede localization or identification of the object of search.
 In what follows, we demonstrate that zero signs may be carriers of cognitive or emotive information.

 Antonio Damasio (2018:45) states that: the conventional concept of ‘homeostasis’ ‘‘ ... refers to the ability, present in all living organisms, to continuously and automatically maintain their functional operations ... within a range of values compatible with survival.’’
 Damasio also stipulates that the process of homeostasis includes ‘‘...not only the drive to endure and survive indefinitely into the future, but also to prevail and flourish’’.
 These conditions are maintained while coping with the challenges of living.
 Moreover, the ‘homeostatic imperative’ must apply to persistence in the external environment as well as in the internal environment of the body.
 The concept of ‘autopoiesis’ is a useful expansion and refinement of the concept of ‘homeostasis’.
 Autopoiesis refers to the autonomous coordination of physical processes involved in the ongoing generation, maintenance and preservation of organisms as unitary entities.
-In this process, the cells that constitute a living body together with the organism as a whole, maintain their unique identity within environments that continually change, within natural limits (c.f.
-Thompson: Ch.5).
-Hence, conventional ‘autopoiesis’ like ‘homeostasis’ is usually thought of as a purely physical process, an attribute that is common to all living things, as opposed to the non-living.
+In this process, the cells that constitute a living body together with the organism as a whole, maintain their unique identity within environments that continually change, within natural limits (cf. Thompson 2007: Ch.5).
+Both conventional ‘autopoiesis’ and ‘homeostasis’ are usually thought of as purely physical processes common to all living things.
 In the course of biological evolution, the human species developed unique capabilities for thought and intra-specific communication that enable humans to adapt and survive in all natural environments, both as individuals and in groups.
 Disruption of these life-processes, in any mammal, leads to sickness and eventually death of the ‘biological self’.
 In humans, this entails an end of the process which is experienced as a private or ‘personal self’, as currently understood.
 In his book ‘‘The Strange Order of Things’’, Damasio proposed that the concept of ‘homeostasis’ be expanded to include not only the drive to survive but also ‘to flourish’.
 At this point, we note that both Peircean semiosis and Damasio’s generalized concept of homeostasis are ‘automatic and non-deliberative processes’ that, by definition, are produced by non-conscious bodily activity.
-Based upon the concepts discussed above, we suggest that the historical and conventional concepts of both ‘homeostasis’ and ‘autopoiesis’, when applied to humans, be expanded and refined to include the concept of ‘semiosis’, i.e. the formation and action of signs.
-Since semiosis constitutes the basis for language and thought, it must play a fundamental role in creating the unlimited variation that emerges from the unique life-history of each individual, upon which human life and culture may survive and flourish.
+Based upon the concepts discussed above, we suggest that the historical and conventional concepts of both ‘homeostasis’ and ‘autopoiesis’, when applied to humans, be expanded and refined to include the concept of ‘semiosis’, i.e., the formation and action of signs.
+Since semiosis constitutes the basis for language and thought, it must play a fundamental role in creating the seemingly unlimited variation that emerges from the unique life-history of each individual, upon which human life and culture may survive and flourish.

 We have examined the concept of ‘meaning’ from the perspective of a logician-philosopher (Charles S. Peirce) in section 2 and a physicist-information theorist (Donald M. MacKay) in section 4.2.
 For Peirce, the meaning of an object is selected from the totality of its conceivable effects, in practice.
 For MacKay, the meaning of a message is selected from a repertoire of internal representations of the interpreter’s preparation for goal-directed activity.
 In our working definition, as given in section 2, meaning is an attribution by a mind.
 In general, something is meaningful to someone if it may be used in some way as a means to a desired end, in a given context or situation.
 Hence, meaning may be conveyed by emotions, perceived events or thoughts.
 In section 3, we have seen that binary opposition is a model for the concept of ‘difference’.
 On these bases, we have proposed a definition of a Peircean sign that entails a concept of ‘information’.
 In section 6, we described the three major functional components of a Peircean sign, which were termed its signifier, its significate, and its significance or interpretant (after Pelrce).
 The interpretants of Peircean signs are carriers of both meaning and valence, where the meaning of something is its possible use as a means to a desired end in a given context or situation and valence is a valuation that motivates a meaningful action.
 Hence, meaning and valence are carriers of cognitive and emotive information.
 In section 9, we have characterized a type of sign that is used for the detection of ‘the unexpected’ in any sensory modality: the zero sign.
 The detection of either an unexpected ‘presence’ or an unexpected ‘absence’ constitutes a single ‘bit’ of semiotic information.
 We have proposed that the most elementary units of information, whether emotive, semantic or semiotic may be represented by zero signs.
 For example, the interpretants of zero signs may be feelings or perceptions that detect or evoke the awareness of an ‘unexpected presence’ or an ‘unexpected absence’.
 We note that in a perceived ‘presence’ zero sign, there is tacit memory of a perceived absence in its significate, whereas in a perceived ‘absence’ zero sign there is tacit memory of a perceived presence in its significate.
 Furthermore, we have demonstrated, by construction, two biologically fundamental types of emotive signs that are carriers of aversive and appetitive information (section 10).
 From a semiotic perspective, the information provided by the interpretation of aversive and appetitive signs determines the expression of appropriate responses to living in an environment that presents threats and affordances.
 We have observed that semiosis or the ‘actions’ of signs include: the action of known signs to form new signs, the action of signs to detect ‘the unexpected’ in any sensory modality, and the action of signs to evoke affect in the body of the interpreter.
 In conclusion, the capacity to interpret emotive as well as cognitive zero signs is essential for the maintenance of both health and life, where maintenance refers to the activation of processes that automatically satisfy bodily needs, repair bodily injuries or defend against bodily threats.
 It is likely that this ‘semiotic imperative’ is a component of a mind-body regulatory system that includes ‘homeostasis’ or ‘autopoiesis’, in an expanded sense of both terms, as proposed by Antonio Damasio.